-- 7. This funding mechanism applies to the funding of eligible programmes and microcredentials that are delivered from 1 January 2024 to 31 December 2024. - 8.
-The TEC may exercise any of its administrative functions outside those dates as required to give effect to this funding mechanism.
+- 7. This funding mechanism applies to the funding of eligible programmes and microcredentials that are delivered from 1 January 2025. - 8.
+The TEC may exercise any of its administrative functions before 1 January 2025 as required to give effect to this funding mechanism.